librenms/librenms/doc/Extensions/Applications.md

 This script uses `rec_control get-all` to collect stats.

 ### Proxmox
+1. For Proxmox 4.4+ install the libpve-apiclient-perl package `apt install libpve-apiclient-perl`

-1. Download the script onto the desired host (the host must be added to LibreNMS devices) `wget https://raw.githubusercontent.com/librenms/librenms-agent/master/agent-local/proxmox -O /usr/local/bin/proxmox`
+2. Download the script onto the desired host (the host must be added to LibreNMS devices) `wget https://raw.githubusercontent.com/librenms/librenms-agent/master/agent-local/proxmox -O /usr/local/bin/proxmox`

-2. Make the script executable: `chmod +x /usr/local/bin/proxmox`
+3. Make the script executable: `chmod +x /usr/local/bin/proxmox`

-3. Edit your snmpd.conf file (usually `/etc/snmp/snmpd.conf`) and add:
+4. Edit your snmpd.conf file (usually `/etc/snmp/snmpd.conf`) and add:
 `extend proxmox /usr/local/bin/proxmox`
 (Note: if your snmpd doesn't run as root, you might have to invoke the script using sudo. `extend proxmox /usr/bin/sudo /usr/local/bin/proxmox`)

-4. Restart snmpd on your host
+5. Restart snmpd on your host

 ### Raspberry PI